Blochowiak/Projects-Portfolio/README.md

 # Projects Portfolio
 I have three projects included in this portfolio.
+They are listed in order of complexity, and the relevant documents are in the files section of this repository.
 1. A cost-benefit analysis with Monte Carlo simulations to optimize XYZ café’s lunch rush
 2. Integer programming optimizing a freight airline's daily flight patterns
 3. Crane population dynamical system with decay rate and carrying capacity